kaigan94/my-portfolio/README.md

-# 🧙‍♂️ Kaigan Portfolio
+# 🧙‍♂️ Nicholas Portfolio

-Welcome to my magical digital realm – a portfolio crafted with code, creativity, and just a hint of arcane energy.
+Welcome to my magical digital realm – a portfolio crafted with code, creativity, and just a hint of magic.

 ---